lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 ### Step 2: Configure trainControl object

-The most critical arguments for the trainControl function are the resampling metdhod `method`, the `number` that specifies the quantity of folds for k-fold cross-validation, and `allowParallel` which tells caret to use the cluster that we've registered in the previous step.
+The most critical arguments for the trainControl function are the resampling method `method`, the `number` that specifies the quantity of folds for k-fold cross-validation, and `allowParallel` which tells caret to use the cluster that we've registered in the previous step.

     fitControl <- trainControl(method = "cv",
                                number = 10,